-- Nice Hat - At the ceremony to take down the British flag Collins asks the British officer if he (Collins) gets the hat, too.
+- Nice Hat: At the ceremony to take down the British flag Collins asks the British officer if he (Collins) gets the hat, too.

-- Oireland - Thoroughly averted.
+- Oireland: Thoroughly averted.

-- Ooh, Me Accent's Slipping - Roberts' accent is infamously bad.
+- Roberts' accent is infamously bad.
 The common consensus is that Aidan Quinn's accent is also patchy at best, but you don't notice it because Roberts' is so much worse.

 - Rickman's occasionally slips too, if only slightly.

-- Oh Crap - Collins' realization that the duplicate prison key broke.
+- Collins' realization that the duplicate prison key broke.

 - A major one after the Bloody Sunday operation against the Cairo gang is conducted.
 Collins is happy until he hears Broy is missing.

-- This is because Collins went to great pains to ensure that his face was never photographed, hence the English literally had no idea who they were looking of.
-He finally revealed himself at the infamous treaty negotiations.
+- One of the most wanted men in Ireland doesn't even bother with disguises while blithely cycling around Dublin.
+Truth in Television.
+This is because Collins went to great pains to ensure that his face was never photographed, hence the British literally had no idea who they were looking for.
+He finally revealed himself at the treaty negotiations.